-Erin M. Duggan serves as Executive Director of Communications.
-In that capacity she supervises external communications for the Office.
+Erin Duggan Kramer serves as Deputy Chief of Staff, and supervises external communications for the Office.
 She previously served on Mr. Vance’s campaign staff as Director of Communications and Press Secretary.
-Ms. Duggan served as Deputy Press Secretary for Gov. David Paterson, and previously was a spokesperson for Governor Eliot Spitzer.
+Ms. Duggan Kramer served as Deputy Press Secretary for Gov. David Paterson, and previously was a spokesperson for Governor Eliot Spitzer.
 She also worked on the Crisis Management team of a global public relations firm.
-Ms. Duggan spent 10 years as a newspaper reporter, during which time she wrote for The New York Times, the Albany Times Union, the Syracuse Post Standard and several national magazines.
-Ms. Duggan is a graduate of Colby College and Syracuse University, where she also taught journalism.
+Ms. Duggan Kramer spent 10 years as a newspaper reporter, during which time she wrote for The New York Times, the Albany Times Union, the Syracuse Post Standard and several national magazines.
+Ms. Duggan Kramer is a graduate of Colby College and Syracuse University, where she also taught journalism.

 Hilary Hassler serves as Executive Assistant District Attorney and Chief of the Appeals Bureau.
 In addition, Ms. Hassler is a member of the Office’s Committee on Conviction Integrity.
 Ms. Hassler began her legal career as an ADA in 1979, assigned to the Appeals Bureau.
 She handled all manner of state court appeals, including felony convictions and civil proceedings in both state and federal court.
 In 1981, Ms. Hassler was assigned to the Trial Division, where she was responsible for felony street-crime prosecution, including homicides.
 Ms. Hassler resigned from the Office in 1986 and was appointed Principal Law Clerk to Acting Supreme Court Justice Allen Alpert, in New York County.
 One year later, she was reappointed an ADA and returned to the Appeals Bureau, where she served in various capacities, including Supervising Appellate Attorney, Deputy Chief, and, ultimately in 2009, Chief of the Appeals Bureau.
 Ms. Hassler graduated from the State University of New York at Albany and Brooklyn Law School, where she was a published member and senior editor of the Brooklyn Law Review.
 She is currently a member of the executive committee of the Criminal Justice Section of the New York State Bar Association.

-Lillian "Lee" Llambelis serves as Special Assistant District Attorney for Community Affairs.
-Ms. Llambelis most recently served as Director of Intergovernmental and Community Affairs for New York State Attorney General Andrew Cuomo.
-Before her appointment, she served as Litigation Director for the Puerto Rican Legal Defense and Education Fund where she engaged in litigation, advocacy and policy development on Civil Rights issues affecting Latinos nationwide, litigating federal and state court actions challenging anti-immigrant laws passed by states and localities.
-Ms. Llambelis served from 1992 to 2002 as an Assistant District Attorney in Manhattan, where she was assigned to the Trial Division; the Special Prosecutions Bureau, where she investigated and prosecuted white-collar crimes, including embezzlement, fraud, bribery, and the financial exploitation of the elderly; and the Official Corruption Unit where she investigated and prosecuted police corruption.
+Lillian "Lee" Llambelis serves as Special Assistant District Attorney for Intergovernmental Affairs.
+Ms. Llambelis joined the Office as an Assistant District Attorney in 1992, where she served for ten years in the Trial Bureau 60, the Special Prosecutions Bureau, and the Official Corruption Unit.
+After serving as Litigation Director for the Puerto Rican Legal Defense and Education Fund, and as Director of Intergovernmental and Community Affairs for Attorney General Cuomo, she rejoined the Office in 2010 to serve as Special Assistant District Attorney for Community Affairs before beginning her current role.
 Ms. Llambelis is a graduate of the Georgetown University School of Foreign Service and received her law degree from the Georgetown University Law Center.
 She was also a Coro Foundation Fellow in Public Affairs.
 Prior to attending law school, Ms. Llambelis served as an Assistant Press Secretary to former Mayor Edward I. Koch.

 Chauncey Parker serves as Executive Assistant District Attorney for Crime Prevention Strategies.
 Mr. Parker was instrumental in creating the Office’s Crime Strategies Unit, and today oversees its work.
 Mr. Parker is also the Director of the New York/New Jersey High Intensity Drug Trafficking Area (HIDTA), a federally-funded program that invests in federal, state and local law enforcement partnerships designed to disrupt the market for illegal drugs.
 A veteran of more than 23 years in criminal justice, Mr. Parker began his career in the District Attorney's Office, serving for five years in the Trial Division and in the Office of the New York City Special Narcotics Prosecutor.
 Mr. Parker next served for 10 years as an Assistant U.S. Attorney for the Southern District of New York under Mary Jo White, serving in the Organized Crime Unit.
 Mr. Parker left the Southern District to serve for five years as the Director of Criminal Justice for New York State and Commissioner of the New York State Division of Criminal Justice Services under Governor George E. Pataki, where he oversaw all state criminal justice agencies, including the New York State Police, New York State Department of Correctional Services and New York State Parole.
 Mr. Parker is a member of the Board of the Police Athletic League, Harlem Day Charter School and Joyful Heart Foundation.
 He is a graduate of Rollins College and Duke University School of Law.